kerhbal/JavaLearning/README.md

-# JavaLearning
+# JavaProjects

-This repository contains several projects I created during the study of Java.
+This repository contains several projects I created using Java.

 ## ChessGame & ChessGameObjectOriented
 A chess game of two players.
 ChessGameObjectOriented is the OO version.